limneos/classdump-dyld/readme.md

 Licence
 -----------

-classdump-dyld is free of use, Copyright (c) 2013 Elias Limneos.
+classdump-dyld is Copyright (c) 2013 Elias Limneos, licensed under GPLv3.

 Environment
 -----------
-classdump-dyld works in a command line shell on any iOS 5+ device.
-Tested from iOS 5.x to iOS 7.x.
+classdump-dyld works in a command line shell on any iOS 5+ device and Moc OS X. Tested from iOS 5.x to iOS 7.x and Mac OSX 10.8+.
-There is Mac version too, but its still under tests.